proffapt/proffapt.github.io/blogs/setup-openvpn-server-on-azure.md

 	Using SSH keys
 </summary>

-Run the following command, the key will be downloaded in `Downloads` directory.
+Run the following command, the key will be downloaded in the `Downloads` directory.
 ```sh
 scp -i path/to/privatekey user@host_address:client_name.ovpn ~/Downloads/
 ```